FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 executed in step 3, the result set produced by the SELECT statement must be closed before the execution.
-When Java application tries to fetch the next record by calling the *rs.next()* method, it will receive an *SQLException* with a message “Result set object is closed”.
+When Java application tries to fetch the next record by calling the *rs.next()* method, it will receive an *SQLException* with a message "Result set object is closed".

 The only correct solution to this situation is to fix the application by either using explicit transaction control, or by using two connection